In this Article:

 Once, I could get by with a black front post, but not anymore.
 I really appreciated the red inserts that came on various Smith and Wessons that I’ve owned as they helped.
 So, it is with great fanfare that I announce the brand of nail polish that I’m using now — it’s Pure Ice orangey-pink.
 There is no color designation, so I went with the scientific name.
 Also, that shade stands out in a sight picture.

 However, the Defender 856 doesn’t need it, it’s already orange to draw your eye and then glows in the dark using the tritium insert.
 This, to my almost-70-year-old eyes, is the best of both worlds.
 I had no trouble seeing the sight when I was shooting the gun.

 Before we get too involved with details of the Defender, let’s look at some basic specs from both the Taurus web site and my observations.

-Real-world pricing is a bit hard to find at the moment, as these guns are very popular and have just started to ship…keep checking with your favorite gun retailer.
+Real-world pricing is a bit hard to find now, as these guns are very popular and have just started to ship.
+So, keep checking with your favorite gun retailer.

 |Load:||Defender 856 3 inch||85 2 inch|